SSWConsulting/SSW.Rules.Content/rules/do-you-know-what-happens-at-a-sprint-review-meeting/rule.md

   - title: Adam Cogan
     url: https://ssw.com.au/people/adam-cogan
 related:
-  - do-you-create-a-sprint-review-retro-email
+  - sprint-review-retro-email
 redirects: []
 created: 2010-05-06T02:07:33.000Z
 archivedreason: null
 guid: 863b6968-c082-4413-b90d-d68e0211adc5
 ---

 This is the meeting where the Product Owner accepts or rejects the stories in the Sprint and the Sprint itself.

 <!--endintro-->

 The Team, having [prepared](/meeting-do-you-know-what-to-prepare-for-each-meeting) for the meeting, presents the stories to the Product Owner.

 One person, often the Scrum Master, presents a summary to the Product Owner of the stories committed at the Sprint Planning meeting and the stories being presented for acceptance.
 The Team seeks to have more stories accepted than originally committed.
 It is important that the Product Owner knows at the beginning whether The Team believe that they have over or underachieved the Sprint Goal.